 Dec.
 28, 2017

-Protests erupt in Mashhad, Iran's second most-populous city in the northeast, over the high prices of basic goods.
+Protests erupt in Mashhad, Iran's second most-populous city in the northeast, over the high prices of basic goods and a stagnant economy.
 Police disperse protesters with water cannons and make some arrests.

 The demonstrations against President Hassan Rouhani's government spread to dozens of other cities, including Qom, Isfahan, Zahedan and Tehran.
 Thousands decry Iran's economic hardships, high unemployment and inflation, and alleged corruption of officials.

 President Donald Trump begins a series of tweets about the protests: "Many reports of peaceful protests by Iranian citizens fed up with regime's corruption & its squandering of the nation's wealth to fund terrorism abroad.
 Iranian govt should respect their people's rights to express themselves.
 The world is watching! #IranProtests"